tjwombo/RNSArchipelago/README.md

 ## Installation

-**Note Reloaded-II is having trouble finding the updated version automatically, it is recommended to install manually for the time being**
+**Note Reloaded-II can have some trouble downloading/updating, so it is reccomended to make sure you are using the correct version before starting a multiworld**

 This mod uses [R2Reloaded](https://github.com/Reloaded-Project/Reloaded-II)